next-multilingual/next-multilingual/README.md

 ### Creating messages

 Every time that you create a `tsx`, `ts`, `jsx` or `js` (compilable) file and that you need localized messages, you can simply create a message file in your supported locales that will only be usable by these files.
-Just like CSS modules, the idea is that you can have message files associated to another file's local scope.
-This has the benefit to make messages more modular and also not share messages across different context (more details in the [design decisions document](./docs/design-decisions.md) on why this is bad).
+Just like CSS modules, the idea is that you can have message files associated with another file's local scope.
+This has the benefit of making messages more modular and also avoids sharing messages across different contexts (more details in the [design decisions document](./docs/design-decisions.md) on why this is bad).

 Message files have 2 main use cases: